apollographql/apollo/docs/source/references/engine-proxy.md

 }
 ```

 > **Note:** Every deployment has its unique needs, and we provide a variety of configuration options to fulfill them.
 For example, if your origin GraphQL server is running in a virtual-hosted environment (e.g. Heroku, AWS), you may need to override the `Host` header sent to HTTP origins.
-For more details and instruction on configuration options, please see the [proxy config docs](./proxy-config.html). // TODO(dman): get proper proxy docs link
+For more details and instruction on configuration options, please see the [proxy config docs](https://github.com/apollographql/apollo/blob/master/docs/source/references/proxy-config.md).

 As it is JSON file, all object keys must be quoted, and trailing commas and comments are not allowed.
 Any reference in our docs to options passed to `new ApolloEngine()` otherwise translates directly into the engine config file.
 Like with `ApolloEngineLauncher`, you need to specify your GraphQL server's origin http URL (or other origin type like [Lambda](./setup-lambda.html)) inside the config file, and you need to specify the frontend port and GraphQL paths inside the config file rather than separately (if you're not using the default values of `process.env.PORT` and `['/graphql']`).